Fentanyl Addiction Treatment with Suboxone

 Is Suboxone Right for You?

-During your initial telehealth visit, your provider will review your medical history, discuss your goals, and create a Suboxone treatment plan tailored to your comfort and needs.
+During your initial telemedicine visit, your provider will review your medical history, discuss your goals, and create a Suboxone treatment plan tailored to your comfort and needs.
 You’ll receive ongoing support and follow-up appointments to help you stay on track long term.

 FAQs